himanshujjp/Asterisk-AI-Voice-Agent/docs/TOOL_CALLING_GUIDE.md

 - Destination must press **DTMF** to accept/decline:
   - Default: `1 = accept`, `2 = decline`, timeout = decline.
 - On accept: AI audio is removed and the engine bridges **caller ↔ destination** directly.
+- On decline/timeout: MOH stops and the AI resumes with the caller (optionally plays a short “unable to transfer” prompt).
 - Engine remains alive as a passive bridge supervisor until hangup.

 **Key constraints**: